-The 2019 Subaru BRZ comes in Premium or Limited trim levels, both are offered with a standard 6-speed manual gearbox and the Limited offers an optional 6-speed automatic transmission.
+The 2020 Subaru BRZ comes in tS or Limited trim levels, both are offered with a standard 6-speed manual gearbox and the Limited offers an optional 6-speed automatic transmission.
 Both transmissions come with a mechanical limited-slip differential.

 The BRZ includes a standard feature set than might be expected in a sports car at this price.
-A 6.2-inch touchscreen interface stereo takes center stage.
-It features Bluetooth, iPod integration, SiriusXM and smartphone app integration.
-Power windows, locks and mirrors are also included.
+A 7.2-inch touchscreen interface stereo takes center stage.
+It features Bluetooth, iPod integration, Android Auto, Apple CarPlay, SiriusXM and smartphone app integration.
+Power windows, locks and heated mirrors are also included.
 The shift knob, steering wheel and parking brake lever are leather-trimmed.
 Navigation and dual-zone climate control also come standard.

 The BRZ rides low, with an overall height is just 50.6 inches.
 But as Subaru tells us, there is enough extra headroom inside to accommodate the driver’s racing helmet.
 Rear seatbacks flip forward to open up a trunk pass-through, and while the 6.9-inch-cubic-foot trunk is small, it’s shaped well enough for two standard golf bags, a couple of small weekend bags or, as Subaru notes, four race-tire-shod wheels for track day.